Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The -bialgebra

-The ``fullness'' property, given in (2), is also a consequence of the fullness of $\Delta$ at the ${}^*$-algebra level, as the spanned space is exactly ${\mathcal A}$, which is norm-dense in $A$.
+Turning to the rest of the results in the proposition, the ``fullness'' property, given in (2), is a consequence of the fullness of $\Delta$ at the ${}^*$-algebra level, as the spanned space is exactly ${\mathcal A}$, which is norm-dense in $A$.

-We have already seen that $\Delta$ is well established at the level of both $A$ and $M(A)$, and that it extends the comultiplication at the dense ${}^*$-algebra level.
-So, we expect that it indeed satisfies the coassociativity at the $C^*$-algebra level.
-To see this, consider $a,b,c\in{\mathcal A}$, we have:
+Finally, the coassociativity property: We have already seen that $\Delta$ is well established at the level of both $A$ and $M(A)$, and that it extends the comultiplication at the dense ${}^*$-algebra level.
+As one can expect, it indeed satisfies the coassociativity at the $C^*$-algebra level.
+To confirm this, consider $a,b,c\in{\mathcal A}$.
+We have:

 As $A$ acts non-degenerately, this shows that $(\Delta\otimes\operatorname{id})\bigl(\Delta(\pi(a))\bigr)=(\operatorname{id}\otimes\Delta)\bigl(\Delta(\pi(a))\bigr)$, $\forall a\in{\mathcal A}$.
 Since $\pi({\mathcal A})$ is dense in $A$, we see that $(\Delta\otimes\operatorname{id})\Delta =(\operatorname{id}\otimes\Delta)\Delta$ on $A$. \end{proof}